gaswelder/datelog/README.md

 	process | datelog

-Then the output will be stored in files named 'Y-<monthnum>.log'.
+Then the output will be stored in files named 'year-{monthnum}.log'.
 If we need to change files, say, every hour:

 	process | datelog -p hour

+Then the files will have names 'year-{monthnum}-{hour}.log'.

 If we want the glasses put in a specific directory rather than "right here", then: